-Take a look at these guidelines for preventing household pests, pest infestations as well as the potentially damaging health and property threats they cause.
-Learn how to prevent bugs and rodents from getting into your home, how to protect yourself from outdoor insects like mosquitoes and bees and ways to protect your family and property from disease and property damage.
+Please take a look at these guidelines for preventing household pests, pest infestations, as well as the potentially damaging health and property threats they cause.
+Learn how to do pest prevention and how to protect yourself from outdoor insects like mosquitoes and bees.
+At the same time, ways to protect your family and property from disease and property damage.

-- Seal off cracks and holes on the exterior of the home; including access points for utilities and pipes.
+First, seal off cracks and holes on the home’s exterior, including access points for utilities and pipes.

-- Maintain tree branches and bushes properly trimmed and away from the house.
+Maintain tree branches and bushes adequately trimmed and away from the house.

-- Keep cellars, attics, and crawl spaces properly ventilated and free of moisture.
+Keep cellars, attics, and crawl spaces adequately ventilated and free of moisture.

-- Stock garbage in sealed storage units and dispose of it on a regular basis.
+Stock garbage in sealed storage units and dispose of it regularly.

-- Fix fascia and sofits and rotted roofing materials; as many insects are attracted to deteriorating wood.
+Fix fascia and soffits and rotted roofing materials, as many insects are attracted to deteriorating wood.

 Pest Prevention Measures

-- The simplest way to prevent insect damage in your garden is to discourage them from coming in the first place.
-A healthy garden is the best defense.
+The simplest way to prevent insect damage in your garden is to discourage them from coming in the first place.
+Indeed, a healthy garden is the best defence.

-- Seaweed mulch or spray.
-Overall, seaweed contains trace elements such as iron, zinc, barium, calcium, sulfur and magnesium, which promote healthy development in plants.
-Seaweed fertilizer in either a mulch or spray form will enhance growth and give plants the strength to withstand disease.
-A seaweed mulch also repels slugs.
+Seaweed mulch or spray.
+Overall, seaweed contains trace elements such as iron, zinc, barium, calcium, sulphur and magnesium.
+Moreover, they promote healthy development in plants.
+Seaweed fertiliser in either a mulch or spray form will enhance growth and give plants the strength to withstand disease.
+Seaweed mulch also repels slugs and wind.

-- Minimize insect habitat.
-Clear garden area of debris and weeds which are breeding places for insects.
+Further, minimise insect habitat—the clear garden area of debris and weeds, breeding places for insects.
 Likewise, use clean mulch.

-- Keep foliage dry.
-Water early so foliage will be dry for most of the day.
+Keep foliage dry.
+Water early, so the leaf will be dry for most of the day.
 Wet foliage encourages insect and fungal damage to your plants.
-See Pest Control Auckland page on drip-irrigation for methods of delivering water to the root systems without wetting the foliage.
+See Pest Control Auckland Servicespage on drip irrigation to deliver water to the root systems without wetting the foliage.

-- Disinfect.
-If you’ve been working with infested plants, clean your tools before moving on to other garden areas.
-Thus reducing the speed of invading insects.
+Lastly, disinfect.
+If you’ve been working with infested plants, clean your tools before moving to other garden areas.
+Thus, reducing the speed of invading insects.